-QCD kinetic theory simulations beyond the linearized regime have not been accomplished to date, albeit there exist phenomenological studies of parton transport simulations based on perturbative QCD matrix elements~\cite{Greif:2017bnr}.
-To what extent the macroscopic description in terms of hydrodynamics can be applicable in inhomogeneous systems with non-linear transverse expansion is still an open question.
-See \Sec{sec.strongtransversal} for a discussion in holographic systems.
-However encouragingly, the results of several works~\cite{Kurkela:2019set,Kurkela:2019kip,Kurkela:2018ygx, Kurkela:2018qeb} have demonstrated that for transversely expanding systems, the hydrodynamic attractor remains a good description of local equilibration until the evolution time becomes comparable to the transverse system size.
+QCD kinetic theory simulations beyond the linearized regime have not yet been accomplished, albeit there exist phenomenological studies of parton transport simulations based on perturbative QCD matrix elements~\cite{Greif:2017bnr}.
+To what extent the macroscopic description in terms of hydrodynamics can be applied to inhomogeneous systems with non-linear transverse expansion is still an open question; see \Sec{sec.strongtransverse} for a discussion of holography.
+However, encouragingly, the results of several works~\cite{Kurkela:2019set,Kurkela:2019kip,Kurkela:2018ygx, Kurkela:2018qeb} have demonstrated that for transversely expanding systems the hydrodynamic attractor remains a good description of local equilibration until the evolution time becomes comparable to the transverse system size.